The California Effect: 2022 Election Cycle Will Be More Important Across the Nation

 This statute would mandate that all public school students and teachers receive 30 hours of Earth sustainability training every two years.
 The requirements for this training are that they must “expand on the level of knowledge students previously had and incorporate hands-on learning.”

 This statute would bar state and local officials from “issuing enforceable orders, regulations, or ordinances to address public health emergencies (resulting from epidemics, infectious disease outbreaks, and similar conditions)” so as to protect personal liberties.

 The full list of initiatives in circulation for signatures:

 Initiatives Under Review:

 The following initiatives have been developed by a number of special interest stakeholders and advocacy groups in the state.
 The text and legality of the initiatives are now under review by the California Secretary of State and the California Attorney General’s office.
 It is expected that only a small percentage of these will make it to the circulations stage of the initiative process.
-Some that are backed by monied interests that may be make the ballot are:
+One that is backed by monied interests that may make the ballot is:

-Housing Affordability and Tax Cut Act (supported by business and real estate interests, and wealthy San Diego groups, this may have a chance to reach the ballot.
-There are questions however, about its legality)
+Housing Affordability and Tax Cut Act of 2022 (supported by business and real estate interests, and wealthy San Diego groups, this may have a chance to reach the ballot.
+There are questions however, about its legality.

 The full list of initiatives under review: